kineticstoolkit/kineticstoolkit_doc/src/python_lists_indexing.md

 **Question 1)** Explain why this call produces an IndexError.

 :::{toggle}
-This happens because to calculate a step length, we need two heel strikes, one and the next one.
-In a list of 10 heel strikes, the last element is 9; therefore, the call above can extract the coordinates of the last heel strike, but not the next one.
+This happens because to calculate a step length, we need two consecutive heel strikes.
+To calculate the length of step 9, we need heel strikes 9 and 10.
+However, the last element of `y` is at index 9.

 One way to avoid this error is to check that we won't index the list out of its range, before calculating the step length.
 :::

-**Question 2)** Modify your function such that instead of producing this error, it simply returns 0.
+**Question 2)** Modify your function so that instead of producing this error, it simply returns 0.

 :::{good-practice} Invalid data
-For this example, we ask to return 0 for invalid data, but a better practice would be to return `np.nan`, which is defined in the [numpy](numpy.md) package.
-Simply return 0 for now since we didn't see numpy yet.
+For this example, we ask to return 0 for invalid data, but a better practice would be to return {{np_nan}}, which will be seen in NumPy's section [](numpy_arithmetics_and_comparisons.md).
+Simply return 0 for now since we didn't see NumPy yet.
 :::

 ```{code-cell} ipython3